microsoft/Web-Dev-For-Beginners/7-bank-project/1-template-route/README.md

 }
 ```

 Here we mapped the routes we declared to the corresponding template.
-You can try it that it works correctly by changing the URL manually in your browser.
+You can check that it works correctly by changing the URL manually in your browser.

 ✅ What happens if you enter an unknown path in the URL?
 How could we solve this?